longhorn/website/content/docs/1.4.0/references/settings.md

 The interval in seconds to poll the backup store for updating volumes' **Last Backup** field.
 Set to 0 to disable the polling.
 See [Setting up Disaster Recovery Volumes](../../snapshots-and-backups/setup-disaster-recovery-volumes) for details.

 For more information on how the backupstore poll interval affects the recovery time objective and recovery point objective, refer to the [concepts section.](../../concepts/#34-backupstore-update-intervals-rto-and-rpo)

+#### Failed Backup Time To Live

+> Default: `1440`

+The interval in minutes to keep the backup resource that was failed.
+Set to 0 to disable the auto-deletion.

+Failed backups will be checked and cleaned up during backupstore polling which is controlled by **Backupstore Poll Interval** setting.
+Hence this value determines the minimal wait interval of the cleanup.
+And the actual cleanup interval is multiple of **Backupstore Poll Interval**.
+Disabling **Backupstore Poll Interval** also means to disable failed backup auto-deletion.

 ### Scheduling